kubernetes/website/content/en/docs/concepts/policy/resource-quotas.md

 ## Object Count Quota

-You can set quota for the total number of certain resources of all standard, namespaced resource types using the following syntax:
+You can set quotas for the total number of certain resources using the count/* syntax.
+This syntax applies to various standard, namespaced resource types:

-* `count/<resource>.<group>` for resources from non-core groups
+* `count/<resource>.<group>` syntax is used for resources from non-core groups.
-* `count/<resource>` for resources from the core group
+* `count/<resource>` syntax is used for resources from the core group.

 Here is an example set of resources users may want to put under object count quota: